brummer10/Loopino/README.md

-# Loopino — A Minimalist Sampler for Linux
+# Loopino — A creative Sampler

-Loopino is a lightweight audio sampler designed for Linux systems, built around the JACK Audio Connection Kit.
+Loopino is a lightweight audio sampler.
 It allows you to load, trim, and loop audio files with precision, making it ideal for crafting seamless sample loops.
-With a clean, minimal interface and smooth JACK integration, Loopino fits perfectly into any Linux-based audio workflow — whether for sound design, live performance, or creative sampling experiments.
+With a clean, minimal interface, Loopino fits perfectly into any audio workflow — whether for sound design, live performance, or creative sampling experiments.
+Loopino is available as standalone application, as Clap plugin and as vst2 plugin.

 ## Features

+- ADSR
+- load Samples by drag and drop
+- integrated file browser
+- record and use Samples on the fly
+- trim Samples to clip marks
+- integrated non destructive fade out option
+- integrated Pitch tracker
+- integrated Micro Loop Generator
+- option to select Loop duration
+- integrated non destructive wave sharpers ( square - saw tooth )
+- Preset handling
+- export wav files from the Samples/Loops processed with the selected Key Note
+- Ladder filter (resonance, cutoff)
+- Phase Modulators (sine, triangle, noise, juno)
+- vibrato
+- tremolo
+- synth root frequency control
+- up to 48 voices

 Craft seamless loops in seconds — Loopino keeps sampling simple, fast, and fun.